 On 9 October 2018, the WA Government confirmed that it would proceed with the sale of WA TAB.
 35 per cent of the sale proceeds will be placed into a racing infrastructure fund.

-Legislation allowing for the sale of the asset was introduced into Parliament following the 2019-20 Budget.
+The TAB (Disposal) Bill allowing for the sale of the asset was introduced into Parliament following the 2019-20 Budget.
 The Bill passed through the WA Parliament in September 2019.

 On 29 September 2019, Expressions of Interest for the sale opened.
 EOIs close on 28 October 2019.
 A new operator of the asset is expected to be appointed by mid-2020.